NusratNawshin/MLOps_MLflow_Sagemaker/README.md

 - Open the terminal with activated virtual environment deploy_ml.
 - Run predicting with the prediction.py file using command python predict.py

-## Store the final model and results.json file in AWS S3 Bucket
+## Finally Store the final model and results.json file in AWS S3 Bucket

+---

 ### Reference Code and Instructions